ngrok/ngrok-docs/docs/integrations/rancher/k8s.md

                      number: 80
    ```

-1. Apply the `2048.yaml` manifest to your vcluster.
+1. Apply the `2048.yaml` manifest to your RKE2 cluster.

    ```bash
    kubectl apply -f 2048.yaml